keedio/flume-enrichment-interceptor-skeleton/README.md

 a1.sources.r1.interceptors.i1.event.type = DEFAULT

-# Full path to folder that contains the files where to match the pattern
-a1.sources.r1.interceptors.i1.folder.logs = /anotherPath/to

-# A map of regexps, where each regexp may be composed of Named captured groups according syntax (?<name>regex)
+# A map of regexps, where each regexp may be composed of Named captured groups according syntax (?<name>regex).
+# On applying regexps to the message, the first match will enrich de data.
 a1.sources.r1.interceptors.i1.custom.regexp.1 = (?<name>regex)
 a1.sources.r1.interceptors.i1.custom.regexp.2 = (?<nameA>regex)\\METACHARACTER(?<nameB>regex)\\..
 .......................
 a1.sources.r1.interceptors.i1.custom.regexp.n =

 ```

 Example of custom properties: